 Why a dog doesn’t want to pee outside

 There are several reasons why dog refuses to go peeing outdoors:

-- If you own a small puppy, don’t be surprised by the pee accidents in the house.
-Puppies under six months old are not yet fully in control of their bladder, so they sometimes pee inside the house.
+If you own a small puppy, don’t be surprised by the pee accidents in the house.
+Puppies under six months old are not yet fully control their bladder, so they sometimes pee inside the house.
 It is a common occurrence.
-Be patient, and continue to train them to go to the toilet outside.
+Be patient and train them to go to the toilet outside.

 Fact: Some dog breeds have a harder time learning to pee outside.
-For example, stunted dogs such as dachshunds, chihuahuas and shih tzus have a harder time in cold weather because they are closer to the ground.
+For example, stunted dogs such as dachshunds, chihuahuas, and shih tzus have a a more challenging time in cold weather because they are closer to the ground.
 They are not comfortable peeing outside.
 Also, small dog breeds have small bladders.

 Diseases which are the reasons for dogs that may pee at home